[x]

 A shrill, hysterical voice cries out.

-“Where are you!”
+“Where are you?!”

 As the ragged echoes of the question rebound in the fog I realise it was my own voice.

-Almost involuntarily the French revolver lifts, dragging my hand with it until they are both level with my aching head.
+Almost involuntarily the French revolver lifts again, dragging my hand with it until they are both level with my aching head.
 The barrel of the pistol presses into my temple, sliding slightly on the sweat-damp skin until it finds a familiar groove, a place where it has lodged before and raised a mark.
 The face in the mirror smiles a nervous smile.
 I feel my eyelid flicker.
 The gun then pulls itself down and across my jaw, scraping against the stubble.
 The rough edged metal leaving a red welt where it drags across the pallid flesh.
 Then sliding over my lip, it breaks through a scab and strikes against my teeth as it enters my mouth.
 I stare at the reflection, there’s tears rolling down the distorted face trapped between the glass’s jagged edges, but by then I’m beginning to laugh; the barrel rattling against my loosening yellow teeth.

 Then the mirror is gone, smashed into even smaller pieces.